Skip to main content

 Grain entrapments are a real threat to farmers and ranchers

 In March 2023, a typical morning turned into a race against time for the Wilmington Fire Department in Sabina, Ohio.
 A local farmer found himself trapped in a grain bin, initially up to his waist, and within moments, up to his armpits.
 Grain entrapments can escalate quickly and are often fatal.
-In 2022 alone, the U.S. witnessed 42 grain entrapments and 15 tragic losses.1
+According to the 2024 Purdue Confined Space report, there were no fewer than 34 grain-related entrapments, a 25% increase from 2023.
+In 2022, the U.S. saw 42 grain entrapments, resulting in 15 deaths.

 The role of first responders